 Once you have finished correcting your amended forms, completed a new declaration, and filled out any local forms you have to file with your amended paperwork, contact the court and find out whether you'll have to pay a fee.
 As of December 1, 2014, the current fee for amending certain forms is $30; for other amendments, there's no charge.

 Submit the forms and fee to the court, following the court's instructions as to what order the forms should be in, how many copies are required, whether you need to include a cover sheet or letter explaining the changes, and so on.
 You must also serve a copy of the amended papers to the bankruptcy trustee and to any creditor affected by your amendment.

 When You Should Speak to a Lawyer

 The bankruptcy rules allow debtors to file amendments to their bankruptcy paperwork any time before they receive a final discharge.
-However, some courts will not allow debtors to amend their exemption schedule (Schedule C) after the deadline for creditors to object to the claimed exemptions has passed.
+However, some courts will not allow debtors to amend their exemption schedule, Schedule C: The Property You Claim as Exempt after the deadline for creditors to object to the claimed exemptions has passed.
 However, the reasoning in a recent U.S. Supreme Court case, Law v.
 Siegel, calls into question this practice.
 Although Law v.
-Siegel dealt with a different issue, the Supreme Court made clear that a court cannot "bar a debtor from amending schedules to claim an exemption" if the ground for denial is not based in the bankruptcy code.
+Siegel dealt with a different issue, the Supreme Court made clear that a court cannot "bar a debtor from amending schedules to claim an exemption" if the ground for denial is not based on the bankruptcy code.